 “Oh, I see.”
 He sat quickly on the step, leaning weakly against the post, watching his daughter push the tractor away from him, providing a high gear noise for it.
-Then she geared down and maneuvered it to the step where she parked her toy and sat beside him.
+Then she geared down and maneuvered it back to the step where she parked her toy and sat beside him.

-“Daddy, when is Mommy coming back?”
+“Daddy, when’s Mommy coming back?”

 “A mommy, a daddy, and a baby loon live on the lake.”

 “The mommy and daddy loon call out to each other, let each other know where they’re fishing.”

 “Both the mommy and the daddy loon take care of the baby.
 They both built and sat the nest, both fish for the chick, protect it, teach it.”